Michael-Reefe/bifrost/README.md

 between Asgard and Midgard, by providing a means of searching for them via a spectral stacking framework.

-### Installation
+## Installation
-After cloning the repository, you can install locally via pip: ` pip install . ` Or alternatively, ` python setup.py install `.
+After cloning the repository, you can install locally via pip: ` pip install . `
+<br>Or alternatively, ` python setup.py install `

-It may be necessary to increase the open file limit with ` ulimit -n XXXX `, depending on how many spectra you are stacking at once.
+*Note: It may be necessary to increase the open file limit with* ` ulimit -n XXXX `, *depending on how many spectra you are stacking at once.*